 The two honorees at this year’s Annual Dinner could not have been more deserving.
 AHRC NYC’s Humanitarian of the Year Award went to Senator, Jeff Klein, whom AHRC NYC President, Angelo Aponte, called “one of the most significant political leaders of our time.”
-Senator Klein was instrumental in securing funding for ArTech at the Howie Stone Adult Day Center, a multimedia art facility located in his district.
+Senator Klein was instrumental in securing funding for ArTech at the Howie Stone Day Services, a multimedia art facility located in his district.

 Senator Klein said that he first recognized the importance of supporting people with disabilities when he was a Bronx Community Board co-chair along with Linda Schwartz, sister of the late Howie Stone and daughter of Dorothy Stone and I. William Stone, a longtime AHRC NYC Board Member.
 He reinforced his commitment to the I/DD population.
 “I know there is a lot of uncertainty now, especially on the federal government level,” Senator Klein said, “but I will tell you that in the State of New York we’re committed to getting people with special needs the help they deserve.”

 The Anne Kraus Award was given to Laura J. Kennedy, President of NYSARC, Inc. and a former AHRC NYC President and current Board Member, as well.
 Mrs. Kennedy, who was represented by her daughter, Lindsay Hyland, has been a tireless advocate for people with developmental disabilities for decades.